Skip to main content

 • Collect phone numbers and emails for the station assignment editor.

 • Call and ask for the phone number and email address of the producer of the specific show where you would like to appear.
-Generally local news stations include community, non-policy issues in the morning show and in the early evening newscast.
+Tip!
+Generally, local news stations include community and non-policy issues in the morning show and in the early evening newscast.

-• If your stations have a local lifestyle show, it may have a different booker for guests or stories.
+• Stations with a local lifestyle show may have a different booker for guests or stories.
 Check their website for contact information.
-Also consider asking their host if they would participate in one of your activities (if appropriate).
+Tip!
+Consider asking the host if they would participate in one of your activities (if appropriate).

 • Ask if the station or website accepts calendar announcements.
 Find out where to send them, what information you should include, and how far in advance the station needs them.